synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-drawer.md

 ### Content

-- Ensure the content is supplementary and does not include critical information that users must see immediately such as notifications or alerts; instead, use syn-notification or syn-dialog for those purposes.
+- Ensure the content is supplementary and does not include critical information that users must see immediately such as notifications or alerts; instead, use syn-alert or syn-dialog for those purposes.
 - Check that the drawer content is fully visible and readable, even at larger font sizes.

 ### Interaction and Behavior